-Enterprises importing goods into Vietnam for many different purposes such as trading, creating fixed assets, implementing investment projects… and corresponding to each import purpose, the customs declaration, import tax calculation will also be different.
+Enterprises importing goods into Vietnam for many purposes such as trading, creating fixed assets, implementing investment projects… and corresponding to each import purpose, the customs declaration, import tax calculation will also be different.
 This article will provide you with general information and some notes for importing goods into Vietnam.

-Generally, importing goods into Vietnam includes the following steps:
+Importing goods into Vietnam includes the following steps:

 Step 1: Determine the import type of the goods